 Phytoplankton (microscopic algae) naturally increase in number at certain times of the year.
 This process is known as a phytoplankton bloom.
 These algal blooms can occur at any beach during the bathing season and are usually noticeable by a surface scum.
 This beach has a history of such blooms.

 Natural Resources Wales samplers make visual observations of the beach at every visit.
 This includes assessments of sewage debris, animal faeces, litter and oil or tar.
-At Langland Bay, data are available for the four year assessment period from 2012-2015.
+At Langland Bay, data are available for the four year assessment period from 2014-2017.
 Sewage debris was observed in trace amounts on less than ten per cent of occasions.
 Animal faeces was not noted at this site.
-Trace amounts of litter were observed at the bathing water on between ten and twenty per cent of occasions.
+Trace amounts of litter were observed at the bathing water on less than ten per cent of occasions.
 Oil and tarry residues were not noted at this site.

 Poorly maintained private sewage treatment facilities could be a source of pollution, therefore the registration of all qualifying private sewage systems in Wales was required by 30 June 2012.
 The primary aim of this exercise is to provide increased protection for the environment and sensitive features such as bathing water beaches.
 Where discharges from properties are identified in the catchment that are not on mains sewerage, Natural Resources Wales will endeavour to ensure registration has been made, unless already a permitted discharge.